-By now, you’ve all endured a run or two in the heat this year and learned the hard way that you didn’t drink enough water that day.
+By now, you’ve all endured a few runs in the heat and learned the hard way that you didn’t drink enough water that day.
 Dehydration happens when you lose more water than you’ve taken in, and muscle fatigue, headache, dizziness and nausea are all signs you haven’t consumed enough.

 Why is hydration important?

 Water is important to your body, especially in warm weather.
 It keeps your body from overheating.
-When you run or exercise, your muscles generate heat.
-To keep from burning up, your body needs to get rid of that heat.
+When you run or exercise, your muscles generate heat, and to keep from burning up, your body needs to get rid of that heat.
 The main way the body discards heat in warm weather is through sweat.
 As sweat evaporates, it cools the tissues beneath.
 Lots of sweating reduces the body’s water level, and this loss of fluid affects normal bodily functions (clevelandclinic.org).

 When you’re dehydrated, your body has to work harder to perform all these functions and it will become harder for your body to keep up with the demands of running.
 Dehydration is not only bad for your health, but it makes your performance suffer!
 So what can you do to be sure this doesn’t happen to you?
 Just follow these 3 simple rules:

 Chugging a bottle of water before you head out on a run is NOT the answer unless the question was how do you get that awful sloshy feeling in your stomach.
 Regularly drinking water throughout the day is the best way to be sure that you’re properly hydrated.
 While everyone is different, a pretty good rule of thumb is to aim to drink about half of your body weight in ounces each day – so if you weigh 150 pounds, aim to drink at least 75 ounces of water per day.

 How do you know if you’re well hydrated?
 Check out this awesome infographic from Nathan – it might be weird to talk about, but the color of your pee is a great way to keep track of how well hydrated you are!